Blaze-3/blrgame/readme.md

 If you want to contribute an activity, please provide these fields:
 * Name (basically a short description including the place name, e.g. 'Picnic at Cubbon Park')

+If you want to add a place directly, you can do so by appending it in [`data/places.json`](./data/places.json)

 ## License
 [The Unlicense](https://choosealicense.com/licenses/unlicense/).